All relevant system administration menus and dialogs can be opened via the System menu:

-There you find the controllers sorted in a tree structure.
+The controllers are sorted in a tree structure.
 Every controller is displayed with different (or no) icons that represent different permission levels:

 - : All permissions are taken over from the parent controller.

-- No Icon: No configurition of the permissions.
-That means, the access is forbidden.
+- No Icon: No configuration of the permissions.
+That means, that the access is forbidden.

 Changing the controller permissions#

 To change the permissions for a given controller, click on the name of the desired controller (e.g. “dashboard”).

 The permissions for the controller are now displayed below the tree structure:

 Inherit permissions from parent controller: Activate the switch to apply the permissions of the parent controller for the selected controller.
 This also applies to future changes.

 Deactivate the switch if you want to set specific permissions for the current and all inheriting controllers.

 This setting is later displayed in the structure tree with .